Svetasv logo

 Conclusion

 With this chiastic reconstruction of the text, we have shown that it contains three interwoven prophetic passages, allowing for a far more coherent interpretation of this otherwise confusing passage.
-Because of its basic, "ideal" cryptochiastic structure, this passage can be seen as a key to deciphering other passages in the Bible that are structured as more complex cryptochiasmi.
+Because of its basic, "ideal" cryptochiastic structure, this passage can be considered a key to deciphering other passages in the Bible that are structured as more complex cryptochiasmi.

 There are several implications of this interpretation that are relevant today: